-The initial lead states team meeting lays the foundation for all future lead states team activities.
-The expected products from the first meeting include a marketing analysis and a comprehensive marketing plan.
+Whether or not the chair chooses to work with a Marketing Expert, the expected minimum products of the initial meeting include a draft marketing analysis and a draft marketing plan.
 Each will be described in this chapter.

 Drafting the Marketing Analysis